Ideas to Make a Home Office for Adults OR KIDS!

 IDEA 3 ADD COMFORT & FUNCTION

-Seeing as you’re already out of your comfort zone and in your pyjama bottoms (or no pants at all if you’re my husband, Tim), it’s important that your workspace FEELS good, and it doesn’t take much to make a space feel special.
+Seeing as you’re already out of your comfort zone and in your pajama bottoms (or no pants at all if you’re my husband, Tim), it’s important that your workspace FEELS good, and it doesn’t take much to make a space feel special.

 BTW, several of these office photos were created from 99% IKEA furniture!

-- Container to hold pens/pencils
+- container to hold pens/pencils

-- File folder – and make sure you use it, even if it’s not your usual filing system
+- file folder – and make sure you use it, even if it’s not your usual filing system

-OR, satisfy the above with a handy lil’ unit like this HERE.
+OR, satisfy the above with a handy lil unit like this HERE.
 You might also want to consider…

-- Lamp, especially if it’s a low-light room – THIS ONE is actually really cute
+- lamp, especially if it’s a low-light room – THIS ONE is actually really cute

-- Corkboard – a lifesaver for all those random papers floating around (affordable corkboard HERE or HERE)
+- corkboard – a lifesaver for all those random papers floating around (affordable corkboard HERE or HERE)

-- Box of wine and a funnel
+- box of wine and a funnel

 If you have kids, have them help.
 Ask them to pick two things that they’d like at their desk area, pieces that bring them comfort.
 This could be a framed photo or a decorative figurine (for example).